ssperry94/Student-Management-System/README.md

 **A cross-platform solution for students and teachers to manage their day-to-day activities.**

 ## Disclaimer
-==This project is only intended for demonstrational purposes, and should NEVER be used to manage actual students or store sensitive information.==
+**This project is only intended for demonstrational purposes, and should NEVER be used to manage actual students or store sensitive information.**

 ## Description